United States Map pic

 The Birth of Cuban Bread

-Tampa is the home of the Cuban sandwich.
-And perhaps the most important part of this sandwich is the Cuban bread it’s made on.
-As Cuban immigrants (as well as Spanish and Sicilian) moved into the Ybor City area to work in the growing cigar industry, they brought with them their foods from home.
-The first Cuban bread in the area was likely from an established bakery called Ferlita Bakery (also known as La Joven Francesca Bakery).
+Tampa is the birthplace of the Cuban sandwich, and one of the most important components of that sandwich is the Cuban bread itself.
+As Cuban, Spanish, and Sicilian immigrants settled in Ybor City to work in the growing cigar industry, they brought their food traditions with them.
+The earliest Cuban bread in Tampa was likely produced by an established bakery known as Ferlita Bakery (also called La Joven Francesca Bakery).

-Traditional Cuban bread is about 3 feet long, and flatter than a normal loaf of bread.
-A palmetto leaf is placed across the top before baking to give it the signature split down the middle.
-This leaf is removed before eating.
-La Segunda claims that only authentic Cuban bread contains the palmetto leaf, and they are one of the very few bakeries to uphold this labor-intensive tradition.
+Traditional Cuban bread is long, often close to three feet, and flatter than a standard loaf.
+A palmetto leaf is placed across the top before baking, creating the signature split down the center once it’s removed.
+La Segunda maintains that truly authentic Cuban bread must include this palmetto leaf, and they are one of the few bakeries that continue to uphold this labor-intensive tradition today.

 In addition to fresh Cuban bread, La Segunda also sells pastries.